ovh/public-cloud-examples/terraform/wordpress-k8s-mysql/README.md

 ### Layer 2
 * Deployment of a managed MySQL DB with its OVHcloud user
 * IP restriction on DBs
-* Deployment of a wordpress website with Helm
+* Deployment of a Wordpress website with Helm
 * Interconnection of the DB and the website

 ### Configuration files